-A compendium of useful links, exemplar material, resources and home or distance learning for A-level Romantic Poetry: How is Nature presented in Romantic Poetry?
+A compendium of useful links, exemplar material, resources and home learning: Lines Written in Early Spring: A Summary

 Exploring the role of Nature in the works of Romantic Poets William Blake and William Wordsworth.
 Nature is presented as an essential constituent within Romantic poetry, encompassing the intrinsic pastoral reverence of poets belonging to the Romantic movement.
 Both William Blake and William Wordsworth are avid disciples of the championing of the natural world and [...]